 "At eleven o'clock, the English service commenced by reading the liturgy, and singing one of the selected hymns, after which, brother M'Kenny delivered a very impressive sermon from Matt. vi.
 10, which was heard with much attention by a respectable congregation, consisting of all the English inhabitants, both civil and military, residing at and near Kornegalle.
 The novel sound of our chapel-bell collected together a large body of native people, as well as Europeans, at the time of the first service; among these were many of the Kandyan chiefs, with their dependents.
 Soon after the first we had the second service; anticipating the time, because we knew that the chiefs were actually deferring a journey to meet the adigar, in order to be present.
-We were exceedingly delighted to see the chapel filled with a far larger congregation of Kandyan people than it had before been with Eng-Kandyan people than it had before been with Eng-lish; and the front ranks of seats entirely occupied by the chiefs, distinguished by the difference and superiority of their dress.
+We were exceedingly delighted to see the chapel filled with a far larger congregation of Kandyan people than it had before been with English ; and the front ranks of seats entirely occupied by the chiefs, distinguished by the difference and superiority of their dress.
 I wish I could describe their particularly interesting appearance, as they stood up with us to sing the first Cingalese hymn.
 Their appearance at all on such an occasion was very gratifying, but their attentive demeanour was much more so.
-Our friend, Mr. Sutherland, con-ducted the Cingalese services with an ability which reflected much credit upon himself, and seemed to excite a deep interest in the minds of the people.
-Between the lessons, our school-children (among Between the lessons, our school-children (among whom were some belonging to the chiefs before-mentioned) chanted 'Te Deum' in Cingalese, which had a very solemn effect upon the congre-gation; but one of the most delightful circum-stances of the day, was the presentation of copies of the Cingalese New Testament to three of the principal chiefs ; who, on being addressed from the pulpit on the excellence and value of the sacred Scriptures, and told that it was our wish to give them full information as to our religion, which we conceived we could do best by presenting them with our sacred book, arose, and severally received the copies from the pulpit with much respect, and, sitting down again, reverently placed them on their knees.
+Our friend, Mr. Sutherland, conducted the Cingalese services with an ability which reflected much credit upon himself, and seemed to excite a deep interest in the minds of the people.
+Between the lessons, our school-children (among whom were some belonging to the chiefs beforementioned) chanted 'Te Deum' in Cingalese. which had a very solemn effect upon the congregation; but one of the most delightful circumstances of the day, was the presentation of copies of the Cingalese New Testament to three of the principal chiefs ; who, on being addressed from the pulpit on the excellence and value of the sacred Scriptures, and told that it was our wish to give them full information as to our religion, which we conceived we could do best by presenting them with our sacred book, arose, and severally received the copies from the pulpit with much respect, and, sitting down again, reverently placed them on their knees.
 I really cannot do justice to the solemnity and interest of this scene.
 We concluded with singing and prayer, and humbly trust that a gracious influence was felt in the hearts of many on these delightful occasions.
-In the morning, before the service, the child of a military officer was baptized; and in the evening, after a prayer-meeting, we solemnized the sacred service of the supper of the Lord.
-Thus our christian church was consecrated to the service of the great Jehovah, by the celebration of all the instituted ordinances of our holy faith; and oh ! that it may stand as a witness of our God in this benighted land to future generations !"
+In the morning, before the service, the child of a military officer was baptized; and in the evening, after a prayer meeting, we solemnized the sacred service of the supper of the Lord.
+Thus our christian church was consecrated to the service of the great Jehovah, by the celebration of all the instituted ordinances of our holy faith; and oh! that it may stand as a witness of our God in this benighted land to future generations!"